 Colorado based healthcare providers agreed to share the HTP applications uniformly in an effort to allow community stakeholders to review and compare applications.
-Our hope was to minimize the distress within the feedback process for organizations like public health that would be receiving requests from multiple hospitals.
+The hope was to minimize the distress within the feedback process for organizations like public health that would be receiving requests from multiple hospitals.
 Our simultaneous release of applications and the feedback survey allowed organizations the opportunity to review the measure specific components of the application by hospital.

-Applications were disseminated via email notification to the targeted HTP list including public health, RAE's, health alliances, mental health centers, Federally Qualified Health Centers, consumer advocates, and other identified community partners at the beginning of February 2021.
+Applications were disseminated via email notification to the targeted HTP list including public health, RAE's, health alliances, mental health centers, Federally Qualified Health Centers, consumer advocates, etc. at the beginning of February 2021.